 - A maximum of $20,000 for a full academic year of study

-- At least two letters of reference sent in sealed envelopes, with the seal signed by the letter’s writer.
+- At least two letters of recommendation sent in sealed envelopes, with the seal signed by the letter’s writer

 - Official transcripts from all universities attended, sealed in their original envelope (freshman students must supply high school transcripts)